sparkflows/sparkflows-docs/docs/tutorials/reading-writing/mongodb.rst

    :alt: ReadMongoDB
    :width: 90%

-In the above dialog, the 'Refresh Schema' button infers the schema of the collections.
+In the above dialog, the 'Refresh Schema' button infers the schema of the collection.
 Thus it is able to pass down the output schema to the next Processor making it easy for us to build the workflow.

 Workflow Execution
 ------------------